 The competitive position of our platforms depends, in part, on their ability to operate with products and services of third parties, software services, and infrastructure, including but not limited to, in connection with our sales relationships, platform partnerships, strategic alliances, and other similar arrangements, where applicable.
 As such, we must continuously modify and enhance our platforms to adapt to changes in, or to be integrated or otherwise compatible with, hardware, software, networking, browser, and database technologies.
-In the future, one or more technology companies may choose not to support the operation of their hardware, software or infrastructure, or our platforms may not support the capabilities needed to operate with such hardware, software or infrastructure.
+In the future, one or more technology companies may choose not to support the operation of their hardware, software or infrastructure.
 In addition, to the extent that a third-party was to develop software or services that compete with ours, that provider may choose not to support one or more of our platforms.
 We intend to facilitate the compatibility of our platforms with various third-party hardware, software and infrastructure by maintaining and expanding our business and technical relationships.
 If we are not successful in achieving this goal, our business, financial condition and results of operations could be adversely impacted.